 Last updated: 01.03.2024 with new content on email warm-up

-At hubsell, I advise customers to avoid spammy outreach behaviour to not get yourself into an email domain blacklist.
+At hubsell, I advise customers to avoid spammy outreach behavior to not get yourself into an email domain blacklist.
 There are several ways to minimize the chances of getting into that position.
 For example, sending messages at a human level pace.

 Unfortunately, there are salespeople that do not know of all the guidelines.
 So, in this post, I want to share with you what is an email domain blacklist and its different types.
 Also, you may be asking yourself, is my ip blacklisted.
 So, I will explain what can cause your domain to get blacklisted and what to do in that case.